21 Irreisistible Types of Lead Magnets to Grow your Email List With (with Examples)

 Three tools that you can use to create attractive opt-in forms for your lead magnets site are:

-Delivering Your Lead Magnet to New Subscribers
+Sending Your Lead Magnet to New Subscribers

 After you have created a title for your lead magnet, designed it, and added opt in forms to your site, you will need to setup an email autoresponder to deliver the lead magnet to your subscribers when they opt in for your offers.